Initializing, please wait a moment

 Privacy

-The camera feed stays on your device.
-Frames are rendered to a local <video> element, never encoded for upload, and the stream ends the moment you close the tab.
-No frames are cached and nothing is written to disk.
+The camera feed stays on your device - frames render to a local element, never uploaded, and the stream ends when you close the tab.

 Related tools: